-John Montgomery is a 17 year old high school student in North Philadelphia.
-Having lost his best friend to a bullet, gun violence is something he knows all too well.
+John Montgomery is an 18 year old high school senior in North Philadelphia who plans to attend CCP (Community College of Philadelphia) and study biotechnical engineering.
+Having lost his best friend Syfeek to a bullet, gun violence is something he knows all too well.

-Yet, in spite of losing those closest to him, John continues to remain strong for all who know him.
+Yet, in spite of losing those closest to him, John remains strong for all who know him, including serving as a home health aid for his mother.
 He believes in the future of Philadelphia and has faith that when we all stand together and speak up about gun violence, this epidemic can become something of the past.

 “My mom doesn’t have any legs.
 My father died … two years ago, October 15th.
 My grandmom died a couple months before that.
-A week before my grandmom died, my grandfather died Which was actually 6 months after Syfeek died.”
+A week before my grandmom died, my grandfather died Which was actually six months after Syfeek died.

 I Won’t Make the Same Mistake

-“I take a lot of what people experience and what they go through and put it into my life, so I won’t make the same mistake … I tend to learn from my mistakes, and if I can help somebody, I tend to do that.
+“I take a lot of what people experience and what they go through and put it into my life, so I won’t make the same mistake Also, I tend to learn from my mistakes.
+And if I can help somebody, I tend to do that.